ibm-cloud-docs/vpc/bare_metal_server_troubleshoot.md

 If your custom image fails to boot, open the console and debug the operating system boot sequence.
 The following are common issues that can cause a custom image boot failure.
 * An unsigned operating system.
 Disable secure boot and try starting the system again.
 * UEFI boot not support.
 Verify that the image has an EFI disk partition with an EFI boot loader.

+If you need more help, open a [support case](/unifiedsupport/cases/add%C2%A0).